nikvdp/cljfmt/README.md

 > **@NOTE:** this is a clone of
 > [gitlab.com/konrad.mrozek/cljfmt-graalvm/](https://gitlab.com/konrad.mrozek/cljfmt-graalvm/)
-> lightly modified to format input from stdin or a file
+> lightly modified to format input from stdin or a file.
+I've also built native
+> images and attached them as a release for Linux and Mac for convenience

 A Clojure code formatter using cljfmt built with graalvm.